Investigating MAXI J1752-457 with NuSTAR in the aftermath of a superburst: Discussion

 Studies of superbursts in the soft X-ray band ($<10$\,keV), although insensitive to the hard X-ray emission, have hinted at high photon indices during or shortly after superbursts or similar bursts.
 For example, \cite{Bult2021} reported on NICER measurements of the spectral evolution of IGR~J17062$-$6143 during an intermediate duration Type I X-ray burst observed in 2020.
 While not categorized as a superburst, the decay of this burst lasted several days, making it comparable to the case of \source.
 These authors reported that, when a relativistic reflection component was included in the spectral model of the decay emission, the photon index reached values in the range of $3<\Gamma<5$ throughout the two-day period following the burst before settling to more typical values around $\Gamma\approx2.5$.
 Notably, however, when the spectrum was modeled without relativistic reflection, the opposite trend in the power law photon index was recovered, with $\Gamma$ increasing from around 1 to 2 throughout the burst decay.

 In a recently published NICER study of the 2021 superburst of 4U~1820$-$30, \cite{Peng2025} modeled the persistent, burst, and decay emission using a combination of a spherical blackbody and a Comptonization component represented by the Xspec model \texttt{compTT}.
-The authors noted that during the burst, the contribution of the Comptonization component could be neglected, but they reported that during the first few hours of the decay, they measured a significantly lower electron temperature than during the persistent emission, indicating a softened hard X-ray component.
-Both of these NICER studies, however, highlight the difficulty of disentangling spectral components with soft X-ray observations alone when the emission is dominated by a bright blackbody component.
+The authors noted that during the burst, the contribution of the Comptonization component could be neglected, but they reported that during the first few hours of the decay, they measured a significantly lower electron temperature than during the persistent emission, indicating a softened hard X-ray component. \citet{Jaisawal2025} presented a separate study of the same observations.
+These authors modeled the emission using a combination of two blackbody components and an absorbed power law.
+Similarly to \citet{Peng2025}, these authors reported that the power law index decreased from around 2.8 back to a stable value of around 1.6 within six hours of the onset of the burst.

-In light of the hard and soft X-ray analyses of superburst and decay spectral evolution which have been reported thus far, we conclude that NuSTAR observations of a photon index of $\Gamma\approx4$ following the 2024 superburst of \source\ represents a new insight into the interaction of superburst emission with the corona.
-While it has been shown that Type I X-ray bursts result in cooling corona \citep{Speicher2020}, superbursts offer an opportunity to study more extended interaction between burst emission and the corona.
-Although we did not measure the persistent emission before the burst in order to compare to our observations, given that the photon index we measured is so atypical of persistent LMXB emission, our results indicate that changes to the corona may last on the order of days after a superburst.